matwerber1/aws-amplify-react-iot-pub-sub-demo/manual-steps.md

 These manual steps need to be automated:

-1. Per instructions [here](https://aws-amplify.github.io/docs/js/pubsub), create and IoT Core policy to allow full access to all topics.
+1. Per instructions [here](https://aws-amplify.github.io/docs/js/pubsub), create an IoT Core policy to allow full access to all topics.
 Policy name is ```ReactIoTPolicy```.

 The resource ARN in the link above did not work (resulted in error when subscribing).
 Changing the ARN to "*" worked, as per below policy: